+Dorman Products, Inc.

-Handy & Harman Ltd. Park-Ohio Holdings Corp.
-Spartan Motors, Inc. Superior Industries International, Inc. In determining executive compensation for 2016, our Compensation Committee evaluated and made its determinations in the context of the Company's 2016 financial and business performance and the business conditions of the automotive aftermarket generally.
+In determining executive compensation for 2017, our Compensation Committee evaluated and made its determinations in the context of the Company's 2017 financial and business performance and the business conditions of the automotive aftermarket generally.
 The Compensation Committee also took into consideration each executive's performance of their respective prior year's MBO objectives and the Company's ability to continue to make changes and introduce strategic initiatives critical to positioning the Company for future long-term growth.

 Base Salary.
-Based on the foregoing, in February 2016 the Compensation Committee approved salary increases for our executives for 2016.
-In addition, in view of the executives contributions to the Company as well as to motivate and assist in the retention of these individuals, in February 2017 the Compensation Committee set the salaries of the following named executive officers to the levels indicated: Lawrence I. Sills, \$400,000, Eric P. Sills, \$580,000; James J. Burke, \$573,000; Dale Burks, \$480,000; and Carmine J. Broccole, \$452,000.
+Based on the foregoing, in February 2017 the Compensation Committee approved salary increases for our executives for 2017.
+In addition, in view of the executives contributions to the Company as well as to motivate and assist in the retention of these individuals, in February 2018 the Compensation Committee set the salaries of the following named executive officers to the levels indicated: Lawrence I. Sills, \$400,000, Eric P. Sills, \$600,000; James J. Burke, \$590,000; Dale Burks, \$495,000; and Carmine J. Broccole, \$452,000.

 Annual Cash Incentive Awards.
-For 2016, the Compensation Committee established, among other things, the following MBO goals for our named executive officers: (a) completing the acquisition of General Cable Corporation's North American automotive ignition wire business, and achieving planned milestones relating to operations, savings and integration, and (b) successfully implementing plant rationalization initiatives.
-In February 2017, the Compensation Committee determined that the named executive officers had successfully attained their goals, and a result, the Compensation Committee authorized MBO cash incentive awards at percentages of 183% of the target amount for 2016.
+For 2017, the Compensation Committee established, among other things, the following MBO goals for our named executive officers: (a) achieving milestones relating to our plant rationalization initiatives, and (b) executing the Company's business strategy relating to branding and growth initiatives.
+In February 2018, the Compensation Committee determined that the named executive officers had successfully attained their goals, and a result, the Compensation Committee authorized MBO cash incentive awards at percentages of 167% of the target amount for 2017.